WickyNilliams/enquire.js/readme.md

 `enquire` does not aim to be a replacement for, but rather a supplement to, CSS media queries.
 Some circumstances demand more than what CSS based media queries can offer and this is where `enquire` steps in.
-In a responsive design, you may want to do some complex things with your markup e.g:

- * On a mobile device, generate a new a touch friendly main menu from your current menu
- * Replace images with higher resolution variants for screens with high DPI
- * Shuffle content around on smaller screens

-`enquire` makes it trivial to do all of these things and more!

 ###Dependencies

 None!
 The most you will need to do is provide a [polyfill for matchMedia](https://github.com/paulirish/matchMedia.js/) support if you wish to support older browsers.

 ###Downloads